openrobotics/osra-policies-and-procedures/technical_governance_policies_and_procedures.md

 If the Technical Committee is unable to complete its assigned task within the time frame provided by the TGC it must report this to the TGC as early as practicable.

-## Project Governance
+## ARTICLE 4.
+Project Governance

-### General
+### ARTICLE 4.1 General

-### Composition
+When the OSRF assigns responsibility for governance of one of its open source projects to the OSRA, the OSRA sets up the structure described in Section III of the OSRA Charter.
+This section describes the additional policies and procedures that apply to governance of Projects.

-### Role of the Project Leader
+### ARTICLE 4.2 Project governance structure

-### PMC Members

-1. The complete process for becoming a PMC Member and/or a Committer for a Project shall be published publicly.
+The governance of a single Project consists of the following entities.

+1. A Project Leader.
-1. PMC Members have their first duty to their Project, not the Project Management Committee or Project Leader.
+1. A Project Management Committee (PMC).
-PMC Members are required to report any and all irregularities in the management and/or operation and/or execution of the Project to the TGC.

-17. Committers have their first duty to their Project, not the Project Management Committee, PMC Members, or Project Leader.
-Committers are required to report any and all irregularities in the operation and execution of their Project to the TGC.

-1. A Committer candidate may not become a Committer nor have any of the rights of existing Committers until acceptance by the PMC, except as otherwise specified by the PMC upon acceptance of that candidate's mentorship.
-Such rights as are granted at the start of the mentorship shall be removed immediately upon termination of the mentorship should the PMC reject the Committer candidate.

-1. A PMC Member for one Project shall not automatically be a PMC Member for any other Project governed by the OSRA, nor shall their PMC Member status gain them any special privileges or shortened mentorship time to gaining PMC Member status for another OSRA Project.

-1. A Committer for one Project shall not automatically be a Committer for any other Project governed by the OSRA, nor shall their Committer status gain them any special privileges or shortened mentorship time to gaining Committer status for another OSRA Project.

-### Committers

-### Meetings of the Project Management Committee

-### Agenda of a PMC Meeting

-### Decision Making
+1. One or more PMC Members.
+1. One or more Committers.

-### Minutes of a PMC Meeting
+### ARTICLE 4.3 Composition of the PMC

-### Selection of the Project Leader
+### ARTICLE 4.4 Selection of the Project Leader

+Single year term.
+Can be reelected ad infinitum.

-1. The Project Leader for each project shall be selected according to the following process.
+1. The Project Leader for each project is selected according to the following process.

    1. Eight days prior to the last TGC meeting that occurs a minimum of one month before the end of the term of the current Project Leader, the PMC presents to the TGC its preferred candidate for the next Project Leader.
       This candidate shall be selected by the PMC Members using the available decision-making methods as defined in that Project's Charter.